leric2/GROMORA-harmo/documentation/README.md

 1b netCDF files as well as the standard plots for calibrated and integrated data.

-This documentation tries to make a comprehensive description of the GROSOM routine which is constantly evolving.
+This documentation tries to make a comprehensive description of the GROMORA routine which is constantly evolving.
 Therefore, it might sometimes contain error or lack updates.
 In this case, please refer to the author.